alexisflesch/mathquest/app/plan.md

+[x] Patch TeacherControlHelpers to use canonical question normalization for all dashboard questions [x] Add debug logging for dashboard question normalization (input and output) [x] Validate build (no errors)
+[ ] Validate backend logs for correct durationMs in dashboard controlState and timer payloads [ ] Confirm frontend receives and displays correct canonical duration for each question

 [x] Phase: Fix timer display for stopped questions in teacher dashboard
     - [x] Analyze logs and confirm backend/frontend timer state is correct